avetisk/material-next/src/svg-icons/README.md

 # Svg Icons

-The icons provided here are intended for use internally within Material-UI components.
+The icons provided here are intended for use internally within Material-Next components.

-For the complete set of SVG Material icons previously provided with Material-UI, please refer to the [material-ui-icons](https://www.npmjs.com/package/material-ui-icons) NPM package.
+For the complete set of SVG Material icons previously provided with Material-Next, please refer to the [@material-next/icons](https://www.npmjs.com/package/@material-next/icons) NPM package.